-EyeLocal is a local food discovery app.
+EyeLocal is a local food-finding app.
 It allows users to share feedback about the food stalls and restaurants.
-It gives food stall owners and restaurants an opportunity to make people aware of their business and sell more through rewards.
+It enables food stall owners and restaurants to target more customers and sell more through rewards.

-The initial EyeLocal idea was to give exposure to businesses of various sectors through users.
+The initial EyeLocal idea was to enable people to find more local and hidden businesses in all sectors.
 It was like targeting a vast market of many different businesses.
-Where to focus was a big problem in every aspect.
-There was already a lot of time spent to decide where to start from and what to target.
-It seemed like a never-ending process for the client.
+Where to focus was a big challenge in every aspect.
+The client already spent much time deciding where to start and what to target.
+It seemed like a never-ending process for him.

-Listening to the problems at first, it looked like focusing on every industry from the beginning would be tough at all.
-The first challenge was to decide an industry to focus on and start with.
+Listening to the problems at first, it looked like focusing on every industry from the beginning would be tough.
+The first challenge was to decide on industry to focus on and start with.
 With a few research hours and interviews with the target audience, we helped them with this challenge.

 To decide what to build for the MVP or first launch, we decided to run a Design Sprint.
-It helped us uncover some great questions, and based on that; we derived a few solutions to test.
+It helped us uncover some important questions, and based on that, we derived a few solutions to test.
 We tested and validated them.
-It helped us decide on what to build as an MVP and gave us a tentative product roadmap.
+It helped us decide what to build as an MVP and gave us a tentative product roadmap.

 Then, we started with the UI & UX design of the apps.
-While doing this, we made sure to follow Google's Material Design and Apple's Human Interface Guidelines, so that users feel familiar with the app experience.
-We also designed and developed REST APIs for the mobile apps.
+While doing this, we made sure to follow Google's Material Design and Apple's Human Interface Guidelines so that users feel familiar with the app experience.
+We also designed and developed REST APIs for mobile apps.